 Do I need to keep a record of CPD?
 Will I need to make a statement verifying I have completed my CPD?

-You will need to keep your own records until the online reporting tool is available.
+You will need to keep your own records.
 Licence holders must retain their records for 3 years.

 How to prepare for the changes